 Burdock Root (Gobo)

-Burdock root is typically available year-round, with a peak season in the summer through the fall.
+Burdock root is available year-round, with a peak season in the summer through fall.

 Recipes that include Burdock Root (Gobo).
 One is easiest, three is harder.

 People have shared Burdock Root (Gobo) using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Singapore, Singapore

 Sharer's comments : Imported from Japan to Singapore Gobo root at Meida-Ya grocery

 4240 Kearny Mesa Rd, San Diego, CA 92111